saulpierotti/markdown_notebook/BDP.md

 	* They typically act on different input data
 * A parallel job is a job that needs to run in more than 1 core
 * A parametric job is a collection that can be easily defined by a parameter
-* Fair share scheduling: each user should obtain its fair share of resources, depending on the quality of service he paid for
+* Fair share scheduling: each user should obtain its fair share of resources, depending on the QoS he paid for
 	* Normally jobs are dispatched with a FIFO behaviour (first come first served, FCFS)
 	* With fair share scheduling, the load is redistributed across queues so that no queue becomes starved and no user can monopolise resources
-	* Fair share does not mean necessarily equal share, customers could have paid for different service levels!
+	* Fair share does not mean necessarily equal share, customers could have paid for different QoS levels!
 * Reservation: the batch scheduler can reserve cores for 1 job that is waiting for something to be executed
 	* This is typical of parallel jobs that are waiting for enough cores to be available
 * Backfill: while the reserved cores are idle they can be used by other jobs whose duration does not exceed the starting time of the job that reserved the cores